Showing posts with label parenting. Show all posts

 Lessons from the Lab: Five Years of Pixels, Patience, and Parenting

 But if I'm being honest, my motivation for volunteering ran deeper than typical parental involvement.
-Going through a divorce had shifted my relationship with time—particularly the time I spent with my children.
+Going through a divorce had shifted my relationship with time, particularly the time I spent with my children.
 Suddenly, every moment felt more precious, and the traditional pickup-and-dropoff routine wasn't enough.
 I found myself searching for ways to be more present in their daily world, to carve out extra hours together that weren't structured around custody schedules or weekend plans.

 There was another factor weighing on my mind: balance.
-I was spending considerable time as a volunteer for my son's Boy Scout activities and coaching his Little League team—practices, games, tournaments, events.
+I was spending considerable time as a volunteer for my son's Boy Scout activities and coaching his Little League team practices, games, tournaments, and events.
 While I did help coach Faith's AYSO soccer team, that commitment felt small in comparison to the hours I was investing in scouts and baseball.
 I wanted to make sure I was showing up equally for all of my children, and that Faith didn't feel like her activities and interests were less important than her brother's.

 The volunteer signup sheet represented an opportunity I couldn't pass up: a chance to spend an additional hour or two each week in Faith's world, to see her in her element, and to be part of her school experience in a meaningful way that balanced out other commitments.

-Looking back now, after five years of volunteering in Faith's computer lab and classroom at Valley View Elementary, I realize I signed up thinking I'd be helping kids with technology—and hoping to steal a few extra moments with my daughter.
+Looking back now, after five years of volunteering in Faith's computer lab and classroom at Valley View Elementary, I realize I signed up thinking I'd be helping kids with technology and hoping to steal a few extra moments with my daughter.
 What I didn't expect was how much the children in her classes would teach me about patience, problem-solving, and the art of rebuilding connection one small interaction at a time.

 The Learning Curve